United Air Lines Flight 629

 United Air Lines Flight 629, registration N37559 and dubbed Mainliner Denver, was a Douglas DC-6B aircraft that was blown up on November 1, 1955, by a dynamite bomb placed in the checked luggage.
-The explosion occurred over Longmont, Colorado, United States, at 7:03 p.m. local time, while the airplane was en route from Denver to Portland, Oregon, and Seattle, Washington.
+The explosion occurred over Weld County, Colorado, 8 miles east of Longmont, Colorado, United States, at 7:03 p.m. local time, while the airplane was en route from Denver to Portland, Oregon, and Seattle, Washington.
 All 39 passengers and 5 crew members on board were killed in the explosion and crash.

 Investigators determined that John Gilbert Graham was responsible for bombing the airplane in a bid to kill his mother as revenge for his childhood and to obtain a large life insurance payout.
 Within fifteen months of the explosion, Graham—who already had an extensive criminal record—was tried, convicted, and executed for the crime.

+Aircraft and crew

+The aircraft involved was a Douglas DC-6B, registration N37559.
+It had accumulated a total of 11,949 flight hours at the time of the crash.
+The DC-6 was powered by four Pratt & Whitney CB-16 "Double Wasp" engines, each developing 2400 horsepower at takeoff.

+The crew consisted of Captain Lee H. Hall (age 41), First Officer Donald A. White (26), Flight Engineer Samuel F. Arthur (38) and two stewardesses, Jacqueline Hinds and Peggy Ann Peddicord.
+Two other UA stewardesses, Barbara J. Cruse and Sally Ann Scofield, were also on board, traveling on vacation.
+Captain Hall was a World War II veteran and a highly experienced pilot, having accumulated 10,086 flight hours, of which 703 were in the DC-6B.
+First Officer White had accumulated 3,578 flight hours, of which 1,062 were in the DC-6B.
+Flight Engineer Arthur had accumulated 1,995 flight hours, of which 336 were in the DC-6B.